Divorce Financial Settlement | FAQs - Everything You Need to Know

 When should you agree the finances?

-In general, the two main factors that will have the biggest impact on whether you can come to a financial settlement in your divorce is how complicated your financial situation is and how well you can communicate and negotiate with your ex.
+In general, the two main factors that will have the biggest impact on whether you can come to a divorce financial settlement in your divorce is how complicated your financial situation is and how well you can communicate and negotiate with your ex.

 How are assets usually split in a divorce?

-- How old you and your partner are
+• How old you and your partner are

-- Money and property (family home)
+• Money and property (family home)

-- Living expenses and the standard of living you both have
+• Living expenses and the standard of living you both have

-- Assets and debts
+• Assets and debts

-- Business assets
+• Business assets

-- The role you held within the marriage
+• The role you held within the marriage

 You can read more details on what a judge considers in this blog.

-How much does a financial settlement cost?
+How much does a financial settlement in divorce cost?

-If things become acrimonious and you're not able to agree through lawyers, the cost of going to court can spiral with the associated estimated cost at £13,000 per person outside of London, reaching £40,000 per person in London, although these fees can be higher.
+If things become acrimonious and you're not able to formalise a financial agreement through lawyers, the cost of going to court can spiral with the associated estimated cost at £13,000 per person outside of London, reaching £40,000 per person in London, although these fees can be higher.
+Using amicable is a lot cheaper than the above as we work with both people and use technology to reduce expensive overheads.

 Financial settlements can go two ways

-To legalise your arrangements, you'll need to start divorce/dissolution proceedings and formalise your agreement by getting a consent order drawn up.
+To legalise your arrangements, you'll need to start divorce/dissolution proceedings and formalise your financial agreement by getting a consent order drawn up.
 A consent order outlines how all assets, including investments, savings, money and property (such as the family home), along with the spouse and child maintenance, are divided.

 Use our free tool here to find out what service will work best for you.